johnnovak/RML-Amiga/docs/docs/manual/installation.md

   `$RML_BASE/System-3.1/Devs/Kickstarts` directory.
 You'll need to name them `kick34005.A500.RTB` and `kick40068.A1200.RTB`, respectively.

-These are the ROM files actually used by the setup:
+These are the ROM files needed by the setup:

 **Amiga 500**